th1j5/typst-neat-cv/template/cv.typ

   date: "1985",
   institution: "Hill Valley Science Society",
   location: "Hill Valley, CA, USA",
-  "Awarded for outstanding contributions to science and innovation in the community."
+  "Awarded for outstanding contributions to science and innovation in the community.", )
-)

 #entry(